-- Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Badger-Eclipse Drills, the Stampfli Drill, Logging Winches, the Small Hot Water Drills, the Blue Ice Drill, the Prairie Dog, the Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drill. - Implement Foro 400 Drill system modifications following the recent first deployment of the system. - Finish fabrication of a second ice-ready Winkie Drill. - Develop the IDP Conceptual Design for clean sample acquisition from a hot water ice coring drill for sediment-laden basal ice samples. - Develop the IDP Conceptual Design for retrieving rock, basal ice, sediment, and water from West Antarctic (e.g., Mt.
-Resnik) and East Antarctic sites (e.g., within Wilkes Basin) (consider suite of existing or new drills, e.g. large hole with hot water drill, then deploy sediment core or rock core, retrieve basal ice) - Develop IDP Science Requirements for collecting a small amount (e.g. chips or up to 10 cm) of sub-ice rock using a lightweight tethered ice core drill, for example the Eclipse and Stampfli drills. - Develop IDP Science Requirements for collecting a small amount (e.g. less than 1 meter) of subice rock using an intermediate or deep ice core drill in a fluid-filled hole, for example the Foro 3000 drill. - Develop IDP Engineering Design for the 700 drill. - Develop the updated IDP Conceptual Design and Engineering Design for a clean Scalable Hot Water drill that minimizes its logistical footprint including fuel supply. - Purchase remaining ASIG Drill components to allow for depth capability of 700 m. - Establish the IDP Science Requirements for replicate coring for the IDD and Foro 3000 drill. - Establish the IDP Science Requirements for identification and planning of borehole maintenance and fluid control over time. - Establish the IDP Science Requirements for removing (or lowering) drilling fluid from a borehole (for example for freezing in a sensor) - Evaluate options for new drilling fluids for Herc Dome and other ice and rock drilling projects

-• Investigate a lighter weight source of power to replace generators for drilling systems, in order to ease demand on logistics, including renewable energy.
+- Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Badger-Eclipse Drills, the Stampfli Drill, Logging Winches, the Small Hot Water Drills, the Blue Ice Drill, the Prairie Dog, the Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drill. - Develop the Detailed Design for clean hot water basal ice coring mechanism for a hot water drill. - Finish a feasibility white paper on logistically effective methods for interdisciplinary projects that seek to retrieve rock, basal ice, sediment, and water from West Antarctic (e.g., Mt.
+Resnik) and East Antarctic sites (e.g., within Wilkes Basin) - Develop IDP Science Requirements for collecting a small amount (e.g. chips or less than 10 cm) of sub-ice rock using a lightweight tethered ice core drills, for example the Stampfli drill. - Develop IDP Science Requirements for collecting a small amount (e.g. 10 cm to 1 meter) of sub-ice rock using an intermediate or deep ice core drill in a fluid-filled hole, for example the Foro 3000 drill. - Begin construction of the 700 drill. - Develop the updated IDP Conceptual Design and Detailed Design for a clean Scalable Hot Water drill that minimizes its logistical footprint including fuel supply. - Establish the IDP Science Requirements for identification and planning of borehole maintenance and fluid maintenance over time. - Establish the IDP Science Requirements for removing (or lowering) drilling fluid from a borehole (for example for freezing in a sensor). - Evaluate options for new drilling fluids for Herc Dome and other ice and rock drilling projects. - Investigate a lighter weight source of power to replace generators for drilling systems, in order to ease demand on logistics, including renewable energy. - Finish building a stand-alone Foro 3000 Drill as per the IDP Science Requirements.